julialoeschel/memory/README.md

 ## memory game

-beter play in mobile view 🥷🏼
+better play in mobile view 🥷🏼

 have fun.